Pet Goodbyes Services

 Dr Kryssy will arrive at your home, introduce herself to you and your pet and explain what to expect during the procedure.
 A consent form is signed by the owner, giving permission to perform the euthanasia.

 An injection is given under the skin on the back of the neck to allow sedation and pain relief.
 In around 10 to 15 minutes your pet will become very relaxed and sleepy.
 Then, for dogs, a catheter will be placed into your pet's vein, either on the front or back leg.
 A final, pain free injection is administered via the catheter and your pet will pass away peacefully within a few minutes.
 For cats, a catheter is not required for the final injection.

 Please allow approximately 1 hour for your Pet Goodbyes visit.

-If you choose burial on your own property, Pet Goodbyes will supply a shroud or biodegradable calico bag, or if you prefer, we can wrap your pet in his/her favourite blanket or sheet.
+If you choose burial on your own property, Pet Goodbyes will supply a shroud / sheet, or if you prefer, we can wrap your pet in his/her favourite blanket or sheet.

 For individual cremations, Dr Kryssy can help arrange transfer to Cedardale Park Pet Crematorium.